 It’s very common for your breasts to grow at different rates while they’re developing.
 Usually, they’ll look about the same size by the time they’re done growing.
-If you have a size difference and it bothers you, try foam or gel inserts that fit into your bra or bathing suit.
+If you have a size difference and it bothers you, try a foam or gel insert that fits into your bra or bathing suit.
 These inserts are sold at specialty bra and lingerie shops and in department stores.

-Sometimes breasts can be noticeably uneven (different by more than a cup size) after you have started your periods and your breast development has finished.
-It takes about 3-5 years for breasts to finish developing.
-If you are unhappy about the difference in your breasts’ sizes, you can talk with your primary care provider about using gel inserts and the benefits and risks of cosmetic surgery.
+Most women have breasts that are not exactly the same size.
+However, sometimes breasts can be noticeably uneven (different by more than a cup size) after you have started your periods and your breast development has finished (3-5 years from when they started developing).
+If you are unhappy about the difference in your breasts’ sizes, you can talk with your primary care provider about using gel inserts and about the benefits and risks of corrective surgery.

 My breasts are very large, and they make my back hurt because they’re so heavy.
 It’s also hard to exercise, because I get sore breasts.
 What can I do?

 Some girls feel that their breasts are too large.
 Often, they’re not worried about how they look, but they’re bothered by breast pain, back pain, shoulder pain, dents in the shoulders from bra straps, rashes, skin problems under the breasts, or difficulties with exercising.
 Girls can also feel badly or self-conscious if they are teased about their large breasts.